Janpot/fides/README.md

 ### `fides.try(Function fn) -> Promise`

-Runs a function that may eitehr throw or return a value or a promise.
+Runs a function that may either throw or return a value or a promise.
 Returns a promise with the result of that function.

 Example: